-3. EXXAT
+3. Exxat

-Exxat is the software that the Midwifery Program utilizes to maintain and track all data relating to students' clinical experiences.
-Students are responsible for uploading to Exxat all documentation needed for clinical placements.
+Exxat is the electronic data base that the Midwifery Program uses to maintain and track all data relating to students' clinical experiences.
+Students are responsible for uploading to Exxat, all documentation needed for clinical placements.
 This includes, but is not limited to:

 - name and address

 - phone number

 - certificate of insurance (liability, also called malpractice)

-- N95 mask fitting
+- Documentation of N95 mask fitting

 - PPE training course completion

 - documentation of outside course work necessary for certain clinical rotations (see later) such as Basic Life Support (BLS), Neonatal Resuscitation Program (NRP), and a fetal monitoring course.